advancedroboticsaws/angel/README.md

 The recent version of Angel's camera joint consists of a motor-control module same as the one used to control wheels.
 (a motor **JGB37 3530B** + base driver **vnh5019**)
-Also, motor-control module must be connected to mega2560.
+This motor-control module must also be connected to mega2560.

 **Cautions!!**
-We do not have `limit switch` on it, which is supposed to prevent angel's joint or housing damages from operators giving position commands that the joint cannot reach.
+We do not have `limit switch` on the joint, which is supposed to prevent Angel's joint or housing damages from operators giving position commands that the joint cannot reach.

 So please check the folling list yourself again and again.

 Mark the following checklist yourself when you finish each setup.

-- [ ] Check your motor number.
-Make sure you installed the right one.
+- [ ] Check your motor model.
+Make sure you have installed the right one.
-- [ ] Motor control module are well connected.
-Each of them have correct wiring to their base driver.
+- [ ] Motor control module is well connected.
+It has correct wiring to its driver.
 - [ ] Motor control module connects to mega2560 correctly.
-- [ ] **Please make sure Angel's camera is headed toward Z direction, that is, looks up toward the sky.**
+- [ ] **Please make sure Angel's camera is headed in Z direction, that is, looks up toward the sky.**

 **Note: If you are have any doubt, not sure what you remember when you set up all the hardwares and wirings, please review system diagrams and double check before going to next step.**